Starches & Grains

 What Is Chow Mein?

-The term “chow mein” translates to “fried noodles,” and if you ask us, that already sounds delicious.
+In order to discern the differences between lo mein vs. chow mein, it’s important to know what the terms mean.
+“Chow mein” translates to “fried noodles,” and if you ask us, that already sounds delicious.
 It’s a dish made up of egg noodles, vegetables, eggs, meat (if you want) and sauce, but the noodles are the most important part.
 They can be either crispy or steamed.

 Crispy chow mein refers to noodles that are fried and pressed in a wok full of hot oil until they become crispy and golden brown.
 The result is a delightfully crunchy meal.